 Time of day and length/intensity of your run will impact what you need to eat before and after.
 I personally prefer to have less food in my stomach because it feels more comfortable, and I don’t get side stitches.
 But that might be different for you.

 Some people might feel lightheaded if they try to run on an empty stomach.
 Plenty of other runners prefer to run on an empty stomach, at least for short easy runs.
 Additionally, some health conditions like diabetes might require you to eat to avoid your blood sugar dropping during your run.

 Reasons to Eat Before You Run

 If you’re going for runs in the morning, which is the best time to get a run in if you can, you’ll need fuel for your morning runs.
-Since you won’t have eaten for likely eight hours or more, it’s good to get a little bit in your stomach.
+Since you won’t have eaten for likely eight hours or more, it’s good to get a little something in your stomach.

-Ideally, you’ll eat something 1-2 hours before you run so that your body has time to process the food and turn it into energy.
+Ideally, eat something 1-2 hours before you run so that your body has time to process the food and turn it into energy.
 If the portion is smaller, though, you might be able to get away with running closer to when you’ve eaten.

 Finally, for some people, it might be essential to eat before a run.
 Maybe you’re someone who gets grouchy when you’re hungry and you want to enjoy your time outside.
 You could also experience things like feeling faint or being disoriented if you don’t have some food in your system.

 The reason to eat after a run is to kickstart recovery.
 Focus on a balance of protein, healthy fats, and complex carbs.